 - Replace your fries, cookies, and muffins with fruit, nuts, and vegetables.

-- Healthy snacks bring down the calorie and has lots of benefits.
+- Healthy snacks bring down the calorie and have lots of benefits.

 - According to the Centre for Disease Control and Prevention (CDC), only 1 in 10 individuals consume enough fruits and vegetables in a day.